arthwang/vsc-prolog/README.md

 ## Donation

-  >If this extension works well for you, would you please donate a loaf of bread to encourage me, as a freelance programmer, to spend more time to improve it.
+  >If this extension works well for you, would you please donate a loaf of bread to encourage me, a freelance programmer, to spend more time to improve it.
 Any amount is greatly appreciated.

    [PayPal](https://paypal.me/ArthurWang9)